Information about cookies and the processing of personal information on our website can be found on the page website and cookies.

 a) The accuracy of the personal data is contested by you.
 Then the processing will be restricted until the accuracy of the data is verified.

 b) The processing is unlawful and the data subject opposes the erasure of the personal data and requests the restriction of their use instead

-c) We no longer need the data for the purposes of the processing, but you need the data for the establishment, exercise or defense of legal claims
+c) The university no longer need the data for the purposes of the processing, but you need the data for the establishment, exercise or defense of legal claims

-When the processing is done by automatically means and the processing is based on your consent, you have the right to have your data that you have provided and have the right to transmit this data to another controller.
+When the processing is done by automatically means and the processing is based on your consent or a contract between you and the University, you have the right to have your data that you have provided, in a structured, commonly used and machine-readable format and have the right to transmit this data to another controller.

-You can always contact us if you have any questions or concerns about the processing of your personal data.
-However, you have also the right to lodge a complaint with the Data Protection Ombudsman’s Office if you think your personal data has been processed in violation of applicable data protection laws.
+You have the right to lodge a complaint with the Data Protection Ombudsman’s Office if you think your personal data has been processed in violation of applicable data protection laws.

 Visiting address: Ratapihantie 9, 6. krs, 00520 Helsinki

 Switchboard: 029 56 66700